ubc-library-rc/intro-AGOL/content/census-data.md

 *5*{: .circle .circle-blue} Try searching for **census poverty Canada** or **census homeless Canada** to see if you can find anything related to Canada.

 Nothing comes up, and finding GIS data for metro Vancouver on the homeless populations, income, and poverty is very difficult to find.
-Instead of finding additional data for our map, we'll use maps that others have created with the relevant data to add to a [story map](https://storymaps.arcgis.com/stories) about homeless shelters that allow pets and the relationship of these to the capacity of domestic violence victims to leave their abusers.
+Instead of finding additional data for our map, we'll use other information to add to a [story map](https://storymaps.arcgis.com/stories) about domestic violence, homeless shelters that allow pets and the relationship of these to the capacity of domestic violence victims to leave their abusers.